1.1 Access, Distribution and Review of Child Welfare Policies

 2. Provide notification of new and revised policies to Child Placing Agencies (CPAs) and Child Caring Institutions (CCIs).

-3. Ensure CPA and CCIs know how to access to the CWPM to review policies.
+3. Provide information to CPA and CCIs on how to access to the CWSPM to review policies.

 4. Maintain a record of all policy correspondence to providers to include the date received and the date(s) provided to ensure implementation.